Archynetys Live news trend intelligence

 Louisiana Notches a Sickle Cell First

-A New Orleans man has become the first person in Louisiana to be functionally cured of sickle cell disease through gene therapy.
+A Louisiana man is the first in the state to be functionally cured of sickle cell disease.

 Velocity